Visit dhtml-menu.com for more info.

 Of special interest to visitors is the John S. and Lucille J. Guzey Collection of Icons and Antiquities, housed in the Monastery Icon Repository and Museum.
 Donated to the Seminary by its longtime benefactor and Trustee Emeritus John S. Guzey and his wife Lucille J. Guzey, this extensive collection of icons is the largest in North America.

 The Seminary Library is an institutional member of both the American Theological LIbrary Association (ATLA) and the Southeastern Pennsylvania Theological Library Association.
 The Libraries of SEPTLA form the nation's largest theological library consortium and comprise over 2,000,000 volumes in theology and related disciplines.
 SEPTLA Libraries are located within easy driving distance of St.Tikhon's in eastern Pennsylvania and central New Jersey.
-St Tikhon's students and
+St Tikhon's students and faculty enjoy direct borrowing priveleges at all SEPTLA member institutions.

 St. Tikhon's Seminary Faculty and Students also have the privilege of direct access to the nearby Marywood University Learning Resources Center and the Library at the State University of New York (SUNY) in Binghamton, New York, approximately a forty-minute drive from the Seminary.